 - 1. What are your current security protective measures? - 2.
 What are normal day to day security levels? - 3.
 At what point is the security level raised?
 Who makes this decision?
-Who is the decision shared with internally and externally?

-- 4. Is the Coast Guard notified?
+Who is the decision shared with internally and externally? - 4.
+Is the Coast Guard notified?
 If so, when? - 5.
-What are your current on site physical security capabilities?
+What are your current on-site physical security capabilities?
 Are your security forces armed?
 Are they internal or contracted? - 6.
-In the event of an employee termination, what are your policies?
-Are their policies in place once the employee is terminated to prohibit access? - 7.
-Is any of this information shared with other port partners? - 8.
-Does the facility have a mechanism to share "Be On the Look Out" for potential hostile employees?
+Is any of this information shared with other port partners?

+7. Does the facility have a mechanism to share "Be On the Look Out" for potential hostile threats?
 How is this information disseminated?
-Is it shared with adjacent facilities?
-Is it shared with the Port?
-If notified, would the Port disseminate to other port facilities?
+Is it shared with other port facilities?
+Is it shared with the port?
+If notified, would the port disseminate to other port facilities?